Numerical Weil-Petersson metrics on moduli spaces of Calabi-Yau manifolds: Numerical evaluation of the Weil-Petersson metrics using deformations of the holomorphic -form

-When the ratio of the maximum over the minimum of the mass function \eqref{massformula}, is very large, one expects a bad behaviour of the Monte Carlo method just described.
-In this case, one can increase the number of points to try to approximate the integrals with more accuracy and precision.
-Also, one can use an optimal combination of several Fubini-Study metrics and subsets on $X$, to generate an Improved Point Set. \begin{remark} By an \emph{Improved Point Set}, we mean a distribution of points on $X$ whose associated mass formula $m_{IPS}(x)$ obeys

-\end{remark} For most applications, the most efficient strategy consists in working with a unique optimal Fubini-Study metric, and a point set generated by the intersection of independent random sections under the associated measure.
-The optimal Fubini-Study metric could be the $\nu$-balanced metric \cite{Don} (see Definition \ref{def-donaldson} in section below), which is an accurate approximation to the K\"ahler Ricci flat metric.
-The number of points should be adjusted to obtain the required accuracy and precision.
+In many applications the most efficient method to evaluate integrals is the standard Importance Sampling method applied to projective manifolds, as we have just described.
+This strategy requires a single optimal Fubini-Study metric and a point set generated by intersecting divisors associated with independent random sections.
+The optimal Fubini-Study metric could be the $\nu$-balanced metric \cite{Don} (see Eq. \eqref{tamp} in section below), which aims to approximate the K\"ahler Ricci flat metric.
+Once the Fubini-Study metric has been fixed, the minimum number of points used in the Monte Carlo sample can be adjusted to attain any given degree of accuracy and precision in the value of the integral.

-However, if we integrate functions whose evaluation maps are extremely slow since a numerical point of view, we won't be able to use a high number of points to reduce the error.
-In this case, we should improve the distribution of the point set, while using a constant number of points.
-The most obvious strategy consists in choosing several Fubini-Study metrics $\{ \omega^q_{FS} \}_{q=1}^{Q}$, and use the mass function
+If the ratio of the maximum over the minimum of the mass function defined in Eq. \eqref{massformula} is very large, the convergence of the IS method will likely be worse.
+In this case, one can increase the number of points to approximate the integrals with more accuracy and precision.
+However, if we integrate functions with extremely slow evaluation maps (slow from the computational point of view) we will not be able to use a high number of points to reduce the error.
+A different strategy that we explore in this subsection involves improving the distribution of the point set while keeping the number of points constant.
+In particular, one can use an optimal combination of several Fubini-Study metrics and subsets on $X$ to generate an Improved Point Set. \begin{remark} By an \emph{Improved Point Set} (IPS), we mean a distribution of points on $X$ whose associated mass formula $m_{IPS}(x)$ obeys